 Hopefully this hasn’t happened to you.
 But if you’ve ever noticed a strong stench coming from your urine, asparagus may have been responsible.
 The vegetable causes some people’s urine to smell really bad.
 It’s disconcerting, yes, but totally harmless.

 According to the Centers for Disease Control and Prevention (CDC), the active ingredient in Pepto-Bismol, bismuth subsalicylate (BSS), commonly blackens people’s tongues.
-It’s especially bizarre given the fact that Pepto-Bismol is bright pink.
+This reaction is especially bizarre given the fact that Pepto-Bismol is bright pink.

 If you’ve ever eaten garlic, been around someone eating garlic, or been around someone who’s been around someone eating garlic, you know how pungent the stinking rose is.
 Garlic breath is one thing.
-But eat enough of it, and your actual body could give off a garlic odor, according to the National Cancer Institute.
+But eat enough of it, and your actual body could give off a garlic odor, according to the National Health Services (NHS).
 This is great when you’re surrounded by vampires, but less promising when you’re on a first date.

 Rifampin isn’t exactly a household name, but if you ever come down with tuberculosis, you could wind up taking the drug.
 It’s an antibiotic that happens to be intensely red in its solid form.
-So when people take the drug, it often turns their urine (and sometimes even sweat and tears) red.
+So when people take the drug, it often turns their urine red.
+Sometimes, it can even make their sweat and tears red.
+See more causes of discolored urine.

 Let’s just get this out of the way now: Miracle berries don’t cause miracles.
-If they did, every player on the Chicago Cubs — a team that hasn’t won the World Series since 1908 — would chew them in the dugout.
-What they actually do: mess with your taste buds to the point where everything sour tastes sweet.
-According to a study published in PNAS, this is due to the berry’s active ingredient, a glycoprotein called miraculin.
+If they did, every player on the Cleveland Indians — a team that hasn’t won the World Series since 1948 — would chew them in the dugout.
+What they actually do: Mess with your taste buds to the point where everything sour tastes sweet.
+According to a study from the Proceedings of the National Academy of Sciences of the United States of America, this is due to the berry’s active ingredient, a glycoprotein called miraculin.